jangroth/aws-certification-notes/devops-engineer-professional.md

 * Takes place once, at a specific point in time
   * Disable with `mon-disable-alarm-actions` via CLI
 * Can be added to dashboard
+* Using *alarm actions*, you can create alarms that automatically stop, terminate, reboot, or recover your EC2 instances.

 ##### Billing Alarms
 * Notfications on billing metrics